Conference 2025

 Sponsorship and exhibition space

-The Peatland Programme is a non-profit organisation and our conferences are only possible thanks to the support of our dedicated partners and sponsors.
-This year’s venue features dedicated exhibition space, and we are currently seeking sponsors to showcase their work by supporting the conference financially.
-If you are interested in supporting us this year, please contact info@iucn.org.uk.
+The Peatland Programme is a non-profit organisation and our conferences are only possible thanks to the support of our dedicated partners, supporters and sponsors.
+We are currently seeking sponsors to showcase their work by supporting the conference financially.
+This year’s venue features dedicated exhibition space available across the three days, and we’re also offering the opportunity to sponsor various aspects of the event, including supporting those on low incomes to attend.
+If you are interested in supporting us this year, please see our dedicated sponsorship brochure:

 Further information